-- November 2012- February 2013: FEMA and City review and resolve public comments and appeals.
-FEMA issues Letter of Final Determination.
+- November 2012- May 2013: FEMA and City review and resolve public comments and appeals.

 Please note that FEMA has established the above process and schedule in conjunction with the City of Petaluma, pursuant to applicable Federal law.
 The above schedule is subject to change.
 Please contact the City’s Floodplain Administrator, Curt Bates, at firstname.lastname@example.org or at (707) 778-4311 with any questions.

 To view hidden information below, click on any of the headings to open the panel.

 The Public Works Department can assist you in determining if your property is located within the 100 year floodplain.
 Start by locating your property on the City of Petaluma's Zoning Map located online through the online GIS portal.
 By selecting the appropriate options and providing the relevant information, you can then compare your property boundary to a flood hazard area.
 This will give you a general idea of the proximity of your property to the 100 year floodplain.
 Given that these maps are not exact, if your property borders the 100 year floodplain you should give us a call (707.778.4303) to speak with a staff member, they will be able to assist you in determining if your property is within the floodplain.
 Be sure to contact us if you are considering purchasing or making any improvements to a property within the floodplain.

 The Elevation Certificate is an important administrative tool of the National Flood Insurance Program (NFIP).
 It is to be used to provide elevation information necessary to ensure compliance with community floodplain management ordinances, to determine the proper insurance premium rate, and to support a request for a Letter of Map Amendment or Revision (LOMA or LOMR-F).